 When he’s done, he’ll return to the Main Room.

-But once again, he won’t return empty-handed.
-He’ll take the contents of the box labelled output
+But once again, he won't return empty-handed.
+He'll take the contents of the box labelled `output` with him since this is what you wrote in the `return` statement.

 What will Monty do with this integer as he returns to the Main Room and shuts the Function Room door behind him?